 CSS The Sassy Way using the SCSS syntax.

 Sass is an abbreviation of Syntactically Awesome Style Sheets.
 Sass is pre-processed.
 It can be compiled with various tools available like gulp, yarn and webapck.
 The final CSS file is comprised of multiple .SCSS partials which are compiled and output into one single css file for production.

 It enables some programmable logic through the inclusion of variables, functions, mixins, @if / @else booleans & @for, @each, @while loops.
 Sass can lead to more re-usable and maintainable code.
 When developing with Sass, skills in the command line are necessary as well as the fundamentals of CSS.
 There are two types of syntax, the .scss syntax and the .sass syntax.

 My preference is using the SCSS syntax as it is easier to understand, to learn and use on projects where skills & knowledge are varied among developers.
-Plain static CSS works just fine with the .SCSS syntax too.
+Regular CSS works just fine with the .SCSS syntax too.

 I prefer to use Sass over Less as outlined by many sites and articles online and published, it also has more functionality than less.